-Historians Give Barack Obama a B-tags: Barack Obama, historians, history
+Historians Give Barack Obama a B-tags: Rating Obama

 In 2013 HNN asked 203 American historians to grade Barack Obama's presidency on an A-F scale.

 The results: President Barack Obama gets a B-.

 Historians graded the president on sixteen different metrics selected by HNN staff.
 Overall, historians were remarkably consistent in their judgment: Barack Obama was a promising presidential candidate and possesses sterling personal leadership qualities, but his administration has merely been adequate in delivering results.
 The most highly-praised achievement of President Obama's first term, the Affordable Care Act, was acknowledged in comments by many participants, but nevertheless many expressed disappointment that it did not go far enough.